Skip to main content

 The sustainability of these adaptations is contingent on continuous therapy.
 The metabolic system recalibrates to the new hormonal baseline established by the treatment.
 Discontinuation would result in a return to the hypogonadal state and a reversal of the metabolic benefits.

-The inclusion of hCG contributes to the robustness of this new baseline by ensuring the testicular component of the remains online, preventing the complete endocrine silence that would otherwise occur in the gonads.
+The inclusion of hCG contributes to the robustness of this new baseline by ensuring the testicular component of the endocrine system remains online, preventing the complete endocrine silence that would otherwise occur in the gonads.
 This creates a more resilient and physiologically harmonious state, which is the ultimate goal of any well-designed hormone optimization protocol.

 Future research may further elucidate the specific contributions of the preserved testicular metabolome to systemic health, potentially identifying unique peptides or steroid metabolites that play a role in long-term cardiovascular and metabolic wellness.
 For now, the combined protocol stands as a clinically sophisticated approach to not only replenish a deficient hormone but to honor the complexity of the underlying biological system.